 Sports clubs exist to enhance Lafayette’s co-curricular experiences by providing athletic opportunities that are not met by existing intramural and varsity intercollegiate programs.
 This determination of unmet need is made solely by our students -- through their expressed desire to formally mobilize into recognized groups and through Student Government’s endorsement of a group’s constitutional objectives.

-Sports club programs support the College mission, the Division of Campus Life mission, and the Department of Recreation Services mission by promoting student-centered learning in a true experiential learning environment and through the physically healthy and social fellowship of sport.
+Sports club programs support the College mission, the Division of Campus Life mission, and the Department of Recreation Services mission by promoting student-centered learning in a truly experiential learning environment and through the physically healthy and social fellowship of sport.

 Eligibility